isawika/retro-digitization/Step3.4-Proofread.md

-# How to Digitize a Historical Dictionary
+# How to Retro-Digitize a Historical Dictionary

-## Step 3.1: Proofread the Transcriptions
+## Step 3.4: Proofread the OCR-ed Pages

 This step is very mechanical.
 For each OCR-ed page, you: